django/deps/draft/orm-field-api-related-improvement.rst

 ==========================================
 Relational field API
 ====================
-Currently the main use case is that we have a single place where I can check that we don't define redundant APIs for related fields.
+Currently the main use case is that we have a single place where can be checked that we don't define redundant APIs for related fields.

 Structure of a relational field
 -------------------------------